-This popular Vietnamese dish, once only known to Vietnam, now has made its way onto the pages of some of the most popular and best-liked foods in the world.
+This popular Vietnamese dish, once only known to Vietnam, has now made its way onto the pages of some of the world’s most popular and best-liked foods.
 We can safely say that the Vietnamese Spring Roll, once an obscure food, is now on the world stage.

 About Vietnamese Spring Rolls

-Several things make the Vietnamese fresh spring rolls so great, but one reason is that they are fresh and not fried; this makes them a more healthy alternative to the fried spring rolls that you find on many Asian restaurant menus.
+Several things make the Vietnamese fresh spring rolls so great, but one reason is that they are fresh and not fried; this makes them a healthier alternative to the fried spring rolls you find on many Asian restaurant menus.

-The fresh spring rolls are trendy in Vietnam; I have been to some picnics in Vietnam where the fresh springs rolls were brought out as the main dish for everyone to eat.
-You can also find them as appetizers on many Vietnamese menus; many Vietnamese families eat them at home for a snack or meal.
+Fresh spring rolls are trendy in Vietnam; I have been to some picnics in Vietnam where fresh spring rolls were brought out as the main dish for everyone to eat.
+You can also find them as appetizers on many Vietnamese menus; many Vietnamese families eat them home for a snack or meal.